 A good tech curriculum is aligned with best practices in technology and education.
 That means it must be updated every few years.
-Consider the changes to technology in education since SL's Fifth Edition published in 2013:
+Consider the changes in education since 2013:

 - Windows updated its platform-twice. - IPads have been joined by Chromebooks as a common classroom digital device. - There is greater reliance in the classroom on internet-based tools than software.
-This underscores the importance of teaching digital citizenship to even the youngest learners. - Student work is often collaborative and shared. - Student work is done anywhere, not just the classroom and home, meaning it must be synced and available across multiple platforms, multiple devices. - Keyboarding skills are often critical, especially to summative year-end testing. - Technology in the classroom is the norm, but teacher training isn't. - Education is focused on college and career with tech an organic, transformative tool. - Teachers have moved from 'sage on the stage' to 'guide on the side'. - Students have been raised on digital devices.
+This underscores the importance of teaching digital citizenship to even the youngest learners. - Student work is often collaborative and shared. - Student work is done anywhere, not just the classroom and home, meaning it must be synced and available across multiple platforms, multiple devices. - Keyboarding skills are often critical, especially to summative year-end testing.

+- Education is focused on college and career with tech an organic, transformative tool. - Teachers have moved from 'sage on the stage' to 'guide on the side'. - Students have been raised on digital devices.
 They want to use them as learning tools. - Using technology is no longer what 'geeky' students do.
 It's what all students want to do. - Printing is being replaced with sharing and publishing. - More teachers are willing to try technology when used authentically.

-In response, here are changes you'll find in the Sixth Edition:
+In response, here are changes you'll find in this edition:

-- The lesson audience is now as likely to be the grade-level teacher as the tech teacher.
-You'll learn how to unpack the lesson regardless of which hat you wear. - Ideas are provided to deliver lessons on all popular digital devices including desktop computers, Chromebooks, and iPads. - The importance of higher order thinking- analysis, evaluation and synthesis-is called out. - The importance of 'habits of mind'-critical to college and career goals-is included. - It's easy to recognize which skills are scaffolded from earlier lessons and which are new. - Each lesson points out academic applications of technology. - Students learn to understand the process, not just replicate a skill. - Collaboration and sharing is often required.

-- Differentiation is encouraged.
-Teachers learn strategies to meet students where they learn. - Each lesson includes a warm-up and exit ticket, to assess and reinforce student learning. - A Table of Images and a Table of Assessments are included for easy reference. - Updated Scope and Sequence includes more references to Common Core. - Curriculum Maps shows which month topics are covered as well as which grade. - Each grade-level curriculum includes student workbooks (sold separately). - Each grade level has a lesson on coding.
-These are free-standing and can be moved to any spot in the curriculum-like December for Hour of Code.
+- The lesson audience is now as likely to be the grade-level teacher as the tech teacher. - The importance of higher order thinking analysis, evaluation and synthesis-is called out. - The importance of 'habits of mind'-critical to college and career goals-is included. - It's easy to recognize which skills are scaffolded from earlier lessons and which are new. - Students understand the process, not just replicate a skill. - Collaboration and sharing is often required. - Differentiation is encouraged.
+Teachers learn strategies to meet students where they learn. - Each lesson includes a warm-up and exit ticket, to assess and reinforce student learning. - A Table of Images and a Table of Assessments are included for easy reference. - Updated Scope and Sequence includes more references to Common Core. - Curriculum Maps shows which month topics are covered as well as which grade. - Each grade-level curriculum includes student workbooks (sold separately).